Summer Transportation Internship Program for Diverse Groups

 Program Benefits

-Compensation includes a $4,000 stipend for undergraduate students, or a $5,000 stipend for graduate and law school students.
-Sponsorship covers the cost of the program and, only if held in-person, fully-furnished housing (if needed) and roundtrip travel to your assignment location (if your permanent residence is more than 50 miles away).
+Compensation includes a pre-tax stipend of $5500 for undergraduates and $7500 for graduate and law students.
+Sponsorship covers the cost of the program, plus fully-furnished housing and roundtrip travel to your assignment location if your permanent residence is more than 50 miles away.
 You will be responsible for living expenses and local transportation.

 Housing and Living

-STIPDG 2023 will be held in-person at Department of Transportation offices in Washington, D.C. and across the country.
-Housing for eligible students is arranged in proximity to work sites, both in Washington, D.C. and in regional locations across the United States.
-Housing accommodations for both graduate and undergraduate students can, and typically do, require shared-living arrangements.
+STIPDG is held in-person at Department of Transportation offices in Washington, D.C. and across the country.
+Housing for eligible interns (whose permanent residence is more than 50 miles away from the assigned work site) is arranged in proximity to work sites, both in Washington, D.C. and in regional locations across the United States.
+Interns of all ages and academic levels who reside in housing may be placed in shared bedrooms with a fellow intern.
 Every effort is made to arrange housing near essential amenities like grocery stores, public transit and medical facilities.

 Academic Credit